Riondel: Golf

-The two golf clubs are the 9-hole, Par 3 course at the Riondel Golf Club (on Galena Bay Wharf Road, 10 minutes from the Kootenay Lake Ferry), and the 18-hole championship Kokanee Springs Golf Resort (in Crawford Bay).
+The two golf clubs are the 9-hole, Par 3 course at the Riondel Golf Club (on Galena Bay Wharf Road, 10 minutes from the Kootenay Lake ferry), and the 18-hole championship Kokanee Springs Golf Resort (in Crawford Bay).

 Fishing

-Kootenay Lake is well stocked with many species of fish, including kokanee, rainbow and cutthroat trout, Dolly Varden, burbot, and whitefish.
-The lake supports record-sized Rainbow Trout.
+Kootenay Lake is well stocked with many species of fish, including kokanee (sockeye salmon), rainbow and cutthroat trout, Dolly Varden, burbot, and whitefish.
+The lake supports record-sized rainbow trout.
 The world's largest recorded kokanee, almost 10 lb, was caught in Kootenay Lake.
-Kokanee (Kekeni) means 'red fish' in the Sinixt Interior Salish language.
+Kokanee (Kekeni) means 'red fish' in the Interior Salish languages of the Sinixt.
 It is the name given to the land-locked salmon that spawn in large numbers in Kokanee Creek in the late summer.
 The best fishing time is in the fall and winter months.

 Camping

 The private Riondel Campground is 1 km from the Riondel general store.
-A second campground and RV park lies 12 km north of Riondel.
+It has 34 sites and is located next to North Beach.
+A second campground and RV park lies 12 km north of Riondel at Garland Bay.

 Riondel Daze

-During the weekend of the Civic Holiday, Riondel hosts an annual celebration called Riondel Daze.
+During the weekend of the August Civic Holiday, Riondel hosts an annual celebration called Riondel Daze.
 The Historical Society of Riondel usually has its vintage ambulance, a 1949 Mercury, at the event.
 Other elements are a ball tournament with a hot dog stand, local music, and a stand-still parade.

 Sundry

-Other outdoor opportunities in Riondel include canoeing or kayaking the waters of Kootenay Lake (rentals available), swimming, wildlife and nature viewing, boating and sailing, horse-drawn adventures, and backcountry exploration.
+Other outdoor opportunities in Riondel include canoeing or kayaking the waters of Kootenay Lake (rentals available), swimming, wildlife and nature viewing, boating and sailing, horse-drawn adventures, and back country exploration.
 On Sundays, a youth group at the Riondel Recreation Centre plays floor hockey and other games such as pool and air hockey; they also have movies available.

+Riondel Community Centre

 The Riondel Community Centre, in a former school, has an auditorium for community events.
-The Centre houses the Riondel Art Club, the Riondel Seniors' Society, the Riondel Commission of Management, Riondel Community Library, and the Historical Society.
+The centre houses the Riondel Art Club, the Riondel Community Association, the Riondel Commission of Management, Riondel Community Library, and the Historical Society.
 A children's playground is outside.